Optimal Transformations of Muller Conditions: Conclusions

 If $\A$ and $\A'$ are "non-deterministic automata" and $\pp:\A \rightarrow \A'$ is a "locally bijective morphism", then $\A$ and $\A'$ have to share some other important semantic properties.
-Two classes of automata that have been extensively studied are unambiguous and good for games automata.
-An automaton is \AP""unambiguous"" if for every input word $w\in \SS^\oo$ there is at most one accepting "run over" $w$. \AP""Good for games"" automata (GFG), first introduced by Henzinger and Piterman in \cite{Henzinger2006SolvingGW}, are automata that can resolve the non-determinism depending only in the prefix of the word read so far.
-These types of automata have many good properties and have been used in different contexts (as for example in the model checking of LTL formulas \cite{Couvreur2003AnOA} or in the theory of cost functions \cite{Colcombet2009CostFunctions}).
-Unambiguous automata can recognize $\oo$-regular languages using a "Büchi" condition (see \cite{Carton2003UnambiguousBuchi}) and GFG automata have strictly more expressive power than deterministic ones, being in some cases exponentially smaller (see \cite{Boker2013NondetUnknownFuture, KuperbergGFG}).
+Two classes of automata that have been extensively studied are (strongly) unambiguous and good-for-games automata.
+An automaton is \AP""unambiguous"" if for every input word $w\in \SS^\oo$ there is at most one accepting "run over" $w$, and it is ""strongly unambiguous"" if there is at most one "run over" $w$. \AP""Good-for-games"" automata (GFG), first introduced by Henzinger and Piterman in~\cite{Henzinger2006SolvingGW}, are automata that can resolve the non-determinism depending only in the prefix of the word read so far.
+These types of automata have many good properties and have been used in different contexts (as for example in the model checking of LTL formulas~\cite{Couvreur2003AnOA} or in the theory of cost functions~\cite{Colcombet2009CostFunctions}).
+"Strongly unambiguous" automata can recognise $\oo$-regular languages using a "Büchi" condition (see~\cite{Carton2003UnambiguousBuchi}) and GFG automata have strictly more expressive power than deterministic ones, being in some cases exponentially smaller (see~\cite{Boker2013NondetUnknownFuture, KuperbergGFG}).

-We omit the proof of the next proposition, being a consequence of fact \ref{Fact_LocBijMorph_BijectionRuns} and of the argument from the proof of proposition \ref{Prop_GamesLocBijMorph}.
+We omit the proof of the next proposition, being a consequence of Fact~\ref{Fact_LocBijMorph_BijectionRuns} and of the argument from the proof of Proposition~\ref{Prop_GamesLocBijMorph}.

 \begin{proposition} Let $\A$ and $\A'$ be two "non-deterministic automata".
 If $\pp:\A \rightarrow \A'$ is a "locally bijective morphism", then \begin{itemize}